Stimulants

 • the amount taken

-For lower doses, effects include:
+For lower doses of stimulants, general effects might include:

 • euphoria